apache/incubator-milagro/docs/dta-plugins/d-ta-plugins.md

 * **Compile-Time**

-    Milagro D-TAs are compiled into the Milagro Code - to include one you simply clone the plugin into to the pkg directory and pass a reference to the plugin as a build directive like this...
+    Milagro D-TA plugins are compiled into the Milagro D-TA - to include one you simply clone the plugin into to the pkg directory and pass a reference to the plugin as a build directive like this...
     ```
     go build -tags "plugin encryptAThing" -o target/service github.com/apache/incubator-milagro-dta/cmd/service
     ```
-    We considered using run time plugins using shared objects using the [Go Plugin Package](https://golang.org/pkg/plugin/) however this presented significant security challenges.
-We would very much like explorte this idea further with the developer community.
+    We considered run-time plugins using shared objects via the [Go Plugin Package](https://golang.org/pkg/plugin/) however this presented significant security challenges.
+We would very much like explore this idea further with the developer community.

 * **One-at-a-Time**